Carley88/game-show-app/README.md

 # game-show-app
 Unit 4 project for the Tech Degree

+A fun guess the phrase game.
+The user has to guess letters within the phrase if they guess correctly the letter is revealed but if they guess incorrectly then they will loose a heart!

 Updates to the styles.css:
 -Start screen background to Cyber Grape #58427C
 -Game screen background to Baby Blue #89CFF0